 In Chinese Medicine health conditions are thought to arise due to "disharmonies" in the body as a system.
 These disharmonies are called "patterns" and the very purpose of herbal formulas is to fight them in order to restore the body's harmony.

-In this case Gua Di San is used by TCM practitioners to fight patterns like Food Stagnation in the Stomach.
+In this case Gua Di San is used by TCM practitioners to fight patterns like Food Stagnation in the Stomach or Phlegm in Chest.
 From a Western Medicine standpoint, such patterns can give rise to a range of conditions such as oral ingestion of poisons, acute gastritis or neuroses for instance.

 On this page, after a detailed description of each of the three ingredients in Gua Di San, we review the patterns and conditions that Gua Di San helps treat.